googleapis/google-cloud-cpp/doc/contributor/howto-guide-adding-generated-libraries.md

-# HOWTO: adding generated libraries
+# How-to Guide: Adding generated libraries

 This document describes the steps required to add a new library to `google-cloud-cpp`.
 The document is intended for contributors to the